dpwiese/personal-website/content/posts/react-native-canvas-charts.md

 );
 ```

-However, this minimal implementation has many drawbacks.
+However, this initial minimal implementation has many drawbacks.
-We're relying on the CDN to fetch Chart.js, we have a massive multiline string of HTML cluttering up our component, and we aren't able to pass data through the component props to chart it.
+The CDN (and thus internet connectivity) is relied to fetch Chart.js, there is a massive multiline template literal of HTML cluttering up the component, and data is not easily passed to the component and plotted.
-As a first step, we can remove the multiline string to another file, at least tidying up the component.

 # Improved Implementation

-The first step is to remove the large multiline template literal to a separate file, thus cleaning up the React component and giving something like this:
+As a first step, the multiline template literal of HTML can be moved to another file, at least tidying up the component:

 ```jsx
 // App.js